Ritik-Shakya/The-wild-Oasis/README.md

 # The wild oasis

-react project by Ritik Shakya.
+React project by Ritik Shakya.
+Built with react query and supabase.